Spring 2016-Fall 2017. Cyberpunk investigation point and click game. Developed by Good Morning Games. Presented at GCS Spring Showcase.

 Hardwired has you take on the role of an investigator working to solve a prison escape case in an authoritarian state.
 The game combines investigation with an innovative ideology scale and dialogue system.

-My roles: I was part of the original team to have pitched the concept and perfected the Game Design.
-I headed the content design and writing, and complemented that through Character Design.
-I served as the producer and graphic designer for the project for the year of its duration, as an independent study under Paolo Pedercini and GCS Project that following spring.
+My Roles.
+Game Design: I defined and iterated on the mechanics.
+Narrative Design: I headed content design and writing, and complemented that through Character Design.
+Production: I managed the project for the year of its duration, as an independent study under Paolo Pedercini and GCS Project that following spring.

 Good Morning Games: Andrew Chang, Kate Chaudoin, Adela Kapuscinska, Aidan Peck, Sofia Miren Syjuco, Joseph Yankel.
 With help from: Yuan Jiang, Yitong Li, Kathleen Ruan.